Credit by Examination and Prior Learning Assessment Credit for Life Experience

 Steps to receive Credit for Prior Learning Assessment

-- Sign up for a Prior Learning Assessment online and pay the fee $100 per 3 credits to be evaluated ($50 per 3 credits in developing countries).
+- Sign up for a Prior Learning Assessment online and pay the fee of $700 to have up to 30 credits evaluated ($300 for 30 credits in developing countries).
 Note, this fee is based on the evaluation, not on the number of credits awarded.
-For example a student would pay $200 to submit 6 credits for evaluation, and only received 3 credits if the evaluation shows that only 3 credits should be awarded.
 See: http://www.cityvision.edu/prior-learning-assessment

-- Gather and submit documentation in a portfolio.
+- You will take an 8 week course where you will gather and submit documentation in a portfolio.
 We will provide a portfolio template with instructions on how to develop the portfolio.

 - Students may appeal the credit determination or resubmit material if they are unsatisfied with the credit determination within 4 weeks of the ruling.